TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 ## Problem Statement

-- To analyze supermarket sales data, identifying key factors for improving profitability and operational efficiency.
+- To analyze Supermarket Sales data, identifying key factors for improving profitability and operational efficiency.

 ## Table of Contents